Day 17: Table Mountain, Penguins, Poaching, and the Complicated Beauty of the Cape

 Next up was a helicopter tour over the Falls and the gorge — unbelievable views!
 Slideshow HERE.
 It’s so impressive from above to see the full width of this massive river suddenly plunging into the chasm below.
 Also seeing how many times the river has changed direction, cut and turned, etc. was fascinating.

-Once we were elephants, we were named after one on the compound – Lynn and I were “Musubi” who is a super smart female, who “figures out all the treat hides” when they are doing “enrichment” with the elephants.
+Once we were elephants, we were named after one on the compound – Lynn and I were chosen to be “Musubi,” the smartest female, who “figures out all the treat hides” when they are doing “enrichment” with the elephants.
 (Sounds about right?).
 Then we met our elephant — ours was Cariba.
-Photos HERE.
+Slideshow HERE.
 (Trunk boops = always joyful.)

 We also learned that an elephant’s trunk contains about 40,000 individual muscles (technically muscle fascicles).
 No bones.
 No joints.
 Just astonishingly intricate muscle structure.
 For comparison, the entire human body has only around 600 muscles.
 Which means an elephant’s trunk alone has more than sixty times the muscle power of our whole bodies.
 That’s how they can delicately pick up a single blade of grass, lift a calf, strip bark from a tree, or blast water with precision accuracy.
 It’s essentially a biological Swiss Army knife.
 No wonder they can paint pictures and we struggle with parallel parking.